DEFRA/ai-data-development-standards/docs/projects/feedback-triage.md

 - Feedback Analysis Dashboard that displays feedback numbers from last week and total
 - Feedback Q&A: utilizes Agent's GraphQL query building capabilities to retrieve relevant data and then use it to generate answer to user's query
-- Raw Feedback Enrichment leverages LLM to:
+- Utilises LLM to triage feedback received from users to:
     - generate feedback summary
     - extract its key points
     - assign a category and subcategory from predetermined ones